debowin/StarterGL/README.md

 ![ModelLoad](snaps/ModelLoad.png)

-* Displays a model onscreen with Phong lighting.
+* Displays a model onscreen with Blinn-Phong lighting.
 #### Translations
 * Down Key translates the model in the downward direction.
 * Up Key translates the model in the upward direction.